SpezzaAC/CST3115/Assignment 2/README.md

 API key was gotten from https://www.weatherapi.com/

-Key features that were implemented incude:
+Key features that were implemented include:
 - Android project in Kotlin
 - Main activity serves as app's entry point
 - Two screens using Jetpack compose: Main and settings